 Hitting one good attack isn't enough anymore.

-With players getting faster and more skilled, you’ve got to be prepared for multiple shots, not just one.
-In this article, I’ll walk you through three attack patterns that pro players use to dominate their opponents.
-We’ll also cover some specific drills and footwork tips to help you execute these patterns during your games.
+With players getting faster and more skilled, you've got to be prepared for multiple shots, not just one.
+In this article, I'll walk you through three pickleball attack patterns that pro players use to dominate their opponents.
+We'll also cover some specific drills and footwork tips to help you execute these patterns during your games.

 Let's dive in.

-It’s All About Patterns, Not Just Power
+It's All About the Pickleball Attack Pattern, Not Just Power

 Pickleball used to be about hitting one strong shot to win the point.

-Now, everyone’s hands are so quick that a single attack usually won’t end the rally.
-Instead, you need to think about patterns of play, where one shot sets up the next.
-Your goal should be to apply pressure over multiple shots, using placement and timing to take control of the point.
+Now, everyone's hands are so quick that a single attack usually won't end the rally.
+Instead, you need to think about pickleball attack patterns — where one shot sets up the next.

-3 Key Attack Spots to Master
+3 Key Pickleball Attack Pattern Spots to Master

-There are three key attack spots you should focus on when trying to keep the pressure on your opponent.
+There are three key pickleball attack pattern spots you should focus on when trying to keep the pressure on your opponent.
 These attack points are simple but highly effective, and learning to use them in combination will give you an edge.

 1. Forehand Attack from the Right Side

-This is one of the most common attacks in pickleball.
-You’ve got the ball on your forehand, and your opponent’s backhand is exposed.
+This is one of the most common pickleball attack patterns in the game.
+You've got the ball on your forehand, and your opponent's backhand is exposed.
 Attack down the line, aiming for their backhand.
-After your first shot, be ready for them to counter through the middle, and move in with your backhand to keep the pressure on.

 Key Tip: This shot crosses the highest part of the net, so aim for control rather than power.
 Hitting too hard will often lead to errors.